Basics of virtual Zarr stores

 :s3fs

 kwarg that avoids caching in between chunks of files.
-This may lower memory usage when reading large files.default_cache_type="first"
+This may lower memory usage when reading large files.default_cache_type="none"

 :fsspec